Overview

 • Integrating with external APIs

-• Analyzing agent performance
+• Analyzing agent performance with Galileo observability

-The application leverages multiple tools to create its final end result.
+The application leverages multiple tools to create its final end result:

 • Weather Retriever - gets the current weather based on geographic location

 Finally, we’ll run this application to demonstrate Galileo’s Agent Evaluation functionality, where it will determine the success of each run and tool call.
+You can also follow along on YouTube.

 Requirements

-Note, this cookbook assumes that you have already created an account on https://app.galileo.ai — if you haven’t, take a moment to create your account, and subsequently create a new project.
+Note: This cookbook assumes you have already created an account on app.galileo.ai.
+If you haven’t, take a moment to create your account and set up a new project.
+Your project name will become the GALILEO_PROJECT, while your Log stream will become the GALILEO_LOG_STREAM.

-Sample Application
+Sample application

-To see a completed version of this application and other examples using the Galileo SDK, check out our SDK Examples Repository
+To see a completed version of this application and other examples using the Galileo SDK, check out our SDK Examples Repository.

-Environment Setup
+Environment setup

 Ingredients: